<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2318/what-will-happen-our-homes-and-supplies-after-the-revolution#a2493</guid>
+<guid isPermaLink="true">https://anarchy101.org/24307/what-are-your-favourite-anarchist-texts?show=24335#a24335</guid>

 </item>